israwal/hugo-website/content/project/covid_genome/index.md

 ---
 title: Analysis Of Long-Distance Linked Selection In Indian Variants Of SARS-CoV-2
-summary: Mutations that thrive in the population confer survival advantage to the (viral) species.
-We attempted to explain the synergistic driving forces in long-distance mutations using association rule mining.
+summary: Mutations that thrive in the population confer a survival advantage to the (viral) species.
+I built the first ever data-driven model to explain the synergistic driving forces in long-distance mutations using association rule mining.
 tags:
 - Machine Learning
 - Other